elizarov/SerializationByConvention/README.md

 # Serialization by Convention

-This document details the alternative approach to Kotlin Serialization that does not rely of pre-defined interfaces like `KInput` and `KOutput`, but adapts to arbitrary input/output APIs via extensions and by convention.
+This document details the git remote add origin https://github.com/elizarov/SerializationByConvention.git like `KInput` and `KOutput`, but adapts to arbitrary input/output APIs via extensions and by convention.

 As you will see, some things become simpler and get more performance, while others are getting more complicated.